d2cio/docs/docs/account/plan.md

 2. **Private cloud** means the ability to run D2C platform in your environment.
 3. You can not change Pro plan to Free yourself.
 [Contact us](mailto:support@d2c.io) if you want to do it.
 The account should have not more than one cloud host.
 4. We accept PayPal payments only from Personal [PayPal accounts](https://www.paypal.com/ca/webapps/mpp/account-selection).
 If you would like to use PayPal business account for payments - [contact us](mailto:support@d2c.io), and we create a bill from a personal PayPal account.
-5. Customers from Russia can make a payment using ChronoPay and bank transfer ([Send](mailto:support@d2c.io) your company details and subscription duration for making the invoice).
+5. Customers from Russia can make a payment using bank transfer ([Send](mailto:support@d2c.io) your company details and subscription duration for making the invoice).
 5. We never delete any data from your hosts after cancelling a subscription.
 You can continue to manage them manually.
 6. You can ask to delete any data about your D2C account.